 An examination of some user profiles linked to these banned outfits indicates open support of sectarian and extremist ideology.
 A few of these profiles have also publicly ‘liked’ pages and groups related to weapons use and training.

 While some of the Facebook pages and groups claim to be ‘official’ representatives of the outfits, others appear to be managed by members and supporters in ideological agreement.

 The content shared on their forums is varied.
 Although there are occasional posts in the form of text or status updates, the more common updates feature photos, videos and memes shared to explain and elaborate on the outfit’s ideology; provide updates on recent or ongoing events and on-ground activity; and encourage private contact and recruitment of motivated Facebook users.

-In general, the Facebook updates are in Urdu or Roman Urdu rather than English, suggesting the content is primarily for local consumption.
-A very small number are in Sindhi or Balochi, also indicating a niche target audience.
+In general, the Facebook updates were in Urdu or Roman Urdu rather than English, suggesting the content was primarily for local consumption.
+A very small number were in Sindhi or Balochi, also indicating a niche target audience.

-Invariably, most of the Facebook pages and groups glorify existing leaders or those killed in the past while some banned outfits also campaign for the release of their activists or leaders.
+Invariably, most of the Facebook pages and groups glorify existing leaders or those killed while some banned outfits also campaign for the release of their activists or leaders.

-In their Facebook updates, all banned outfits place blame on the state, or, in the case of outfits focused on Kashmir, on India.
+In their Facebook updates, all banned outfits put the blame on the state, or, in the case of outfits focused on Kashmir, on India.
 In rare cases, pages and groups linked to these banned outfits share graphic content depicting acts of violence — including photos and videos of bodies.